Category Archives: North Carolina

 Video: Lots and Lands for Sale

-Residential Lots for Sale in 27514 Chapel Hill NC
+Residential Lots for Sale in 28327 Carthage NC

 How Much Should One Pay for a Lot?

 How much can we afford to pay for a lot?
-Don’t buy a cheap lot for an expensive house in 27514 Chapel Hill.
+Don’t buy a cheap lot for an expensive house in 28327 Carthage.
 If the lot costs about one fourth as much as the house, you won’t go far wrong.
 Much depends on what you consider important.
 If your finances are so limited that you must build a very inexpensive house, by all means find a cheap lot.

 On the other hand, an unusually large lot, with a perfect view and close to where you want to live, might be worth half as much as the house, or even more, if you can manage the financing.